Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: Ambient metrics

 \subsection{Ambient metrics of left-invariant conformal structures}

-The generally difficult problem of computing explicit ambient metrics of conformal structures in principle simplifies significantly in the special case of left-invariant conformal structures on Lie groups.
-We indicate here some of these simplifications but have taken up a more detailed treatment in a work in progress \cite{WillseLeftInvariant}.
+The typically intractable problem of computing explicit ambient metrics of particular conformal structures in principle simplifies significantly (but in general remains difficult) in the special case of left-invariant conformal structures on Lie groups.
+We indicate some of these simplifications here and treat this problem in more detail in a work in progress \cite{WillseLeftInvariant}.